cojis/hacker-nooz/README.md

-# hackerNewsTerm
+# hacker-nooz
-View hackernews stories in your terminal
+Browse HackerNews from the comforts of your own terminal